 Unfortunately, there isn’t much to be sniffed out around the home, which can contribute to boredom – especially for smarter breeds like Australian Shepherds, Labradors, Border Collies, Poodles and Golden Retrievers.

 And boredom can lead to problem behaviors such as barking, chewing and digging.

-Part of the reason why dog’s love walks so much.
-They open them up to an entirely new world of different smells and scents – and that truly excites them.
+Sniffing is part of the reason why dog’s love walks so much.
+A walk exposes your dog to an entirely new world of different smells and scents – and that truly excites them.

 When you think about it, depriving your dog of using their number one sense is almost cruel.

 That’s where a snuffle mat comes in.

 Your dog’s nose was made to hunt, track, burrow, sniff and snort.

 A snuffle mat taps into your dog’s primal instincts by rewarding their curious nose with a tasty treat.
 The ASPCA suggests that food games, like a snuffle mat, play a vital role in keeping your pup mentally healthy.